-The participants of the game are determined each year during the eight-game regularseason conference schedule as the teams with the best overall SEC winning percentage in each division.
+The participants of the game are determined each year during the eight-game regularseason conference schedule as the teams with the best overall SEC winning percentage.

-The 2017 SEC Championship Game was the highest-rated game in the nation for the entire regular season.
+The 2017 SEC Championship Game was the highest rated game in the nation for the entire regular season.
 No. 7 Georgia's 28-7 win over No. 2 Auburn drew an average overnight rating of 8.4 and 18 share, the best for CBS since 2013, when the Iron Bowl drew an 8.6/18 rating and share.
-Those figures were up 20 percent from 2016's SEC Championship Game between Alabama and Florida (7.0/15).